Production of Spin-Polarized Molecular Beams via Microwave or Infrared Rotational Excitation: Spin-polarization dynamics in HD, DT, O 2 , NO, N 2 O, 13 CO, and H 2 S 2

 Nitric oxide (NO) is a stable free radical with one unpaired electron and a doublet electronic ground state, $^{2}\Pi$.
 The energy separation between the lower $^{2}\Pi_{1/2}$ state and the upper $^{2}\Pi_{3/2}$ is about $123$~$\text{cm}^{-1}$~\cite{brown1972,saleck1992}.
-In this study, both nitrogen isotopes, \textsuperscript{14}N ($I=1$) and \textsuperscript{15}N ($I=1/2$), are considered following the excitation scheme illustrated in Fig.~\ref{figpump}(ii).
-As a result, the system is initially prepared in the states $\left\vert 1/2 \, 1/2 \right\rangle$ and $\left\vert 3/2 \, 3/2 \right\rangle$ with equal population.
-Figure~\ref{figbio}(i) shows the time evolution of the average nuclear spin and rotational projection for the \textsuperscript{14}N (solid lines) and \textsuperscript{15}N (dashed lines) isotopes.
-For \textsuperscript{14}N, the nuclear polarization reaches $61.1\%$ at $22.2$~ns after excitation, while for \textsuperscript{15}N, it reaches $84.5\%$ at $28.8$~ns.
-These results are derived using the Hamiltonian matrix elements and constants provided in~\cite{saleck1991}.
+In this study, both nitrogen isotopes, \textsuperscript{14}N ($I=1$) and \textsuperscript{15}N ($I=1/2$), are considered following the excitation scheme illustrated in Fig.~\ref{figno}.
+As a result, the system is initially prepared in the states $\left\vert 1/2 \, 1/2 \right\rangle$ and $\left\vert 3/2 \, 3/2 \right\rangle$ (see Fig.~\ref{figno}(b)), with equal population and zero nuclear spin polarization.
+The corresponding electric dipole (E1) transitions occur at wavelengths of $\sim 2$~mm for \textsuperscript{14}N and $\sim 2.1$~mm for \textsuperscript{15}N in the ground vibrational state~\cite{wong2017}.
+The corresponding Hamiltonian matrix elements (in frequency units), as given in Ref.~\cite{saleck1991}, are listed below: